Emergency Loan Program

 Only one loan will be issued to an employee during a 12-month period.
 The 12 month period begins on the date the employee receives payment from Disbursement Services.
 There must have been no previous emergency loans or outstanding loan balances in the previous 12 month period prior to applying for a loan.

 Employees who need to apply for an emergency loan must submit an Emergency Loan Request & Authorization for Payroll Deduction form along with supporting documentation.
-These could include medical bills, mortgage/rental statement, emergency car repair bill/estimate, or utility statement that are less than 30 days old.
+These could include past due medical bills, past due mortgage/rental statement, emergency car repair bill, or past due utility statements that are less than 30 days old.
 The documentation should indicate a past due status.
 In signing the loan request form, the employee is affirming there are no other resources available for financial assistance, including his/her lending institution.

 All loans must be repaid through payroll deduction, not to exceed 10 biweekly pay periods for SHRA employees or 5 monthly pay periods for EHRA employees.
 If an employee terminates employment with the University for any reason before the entire loan is repaid, the outstanding balance will be deducted from the employee’s final paycheck.